Inglemoor-Coding-Computing/NCC-2024-Problems/problems/Rubik's Revolution/problem.md

 # Rubik's Revolution

-You'll be given a 3 dimensional cube with faces of N dimension and a series of rotations.
+You'll be given a 3 dimensional cube with 6 faces of N rows and N columns and a list of rotations.
 You'll output the final state of the cube after all the rotations have been applied.

 **Input format**